 What are the American Express Platinum rewards

 The American Express Platinum is the flagship card of the American Express credit cards, and cardholders earn American Express Membership Rewards points on each purchase.
 By our calculations, Membership Rewards points are valued around 1.2 cents per point, making each point that you earn pretty valuable.

-- 5 Membership Rewards points per dollar spent on flights booked directly with airlines or with American Express Travel (starting January 1, 2021, earn 5X points on up to $500,000 on these purchases per calendar year)
+- 5 points per dollar spent on flights booked directly with airlines or with American Express Travel (as of Jan.
+1, 2021, earn 5X points on up to $500,000 on these purchases per calendar year)

-- 5 Membership Rewards points per dollar spent on eligible prepaid hotels booked with American Express Travel
+- 5 points per dollar spent on eligible prepaid hotels booked with American Express Travel

 If you like to travel, earning 5 points per dollar that you spend on hotels and flights makes the American Express Platinum card one of the most valuable travel credit cards.
-Also, note that your Membership Rewards points don’t expire as long as you have any American Express card that earns Membership Rewards points.
-And you can add up to three Platinum Card authorized user accounts for a $175 annual fee to help you rack up these great reward points.
+Also, note that your Membership Rewards points don’t expire as long as you have any American Express card that earns points.
+And you can add up to three Platinum Card authorized user accounts for a $175 annual fee ($175 for each additional card thereafter) to help you rack up these great reward points.

 What are the benefits of American Express Platinum card